Dopamine Detox: An Essential Neural Reset for the Modern World

 Dopamine attaches to what are called “dopamine receptors” and it is how dopamine is utilized in the brain.

 Everyone comes into this world with a dopaminergic baseline provided by their genetics.
-Some people have higher than average dopamine receptors for dopamine to attach to, others have a slighly lower amount, but most people hover somewhere around the middle.
+Some people have higher than average dopamine receptors for dopamine to attach to, others have a slightly lower amount, but most people hover somewhere around the middle.

 A person’s genetics, environment, upbringing, and socialization create a unique circumstance that will give two people different amount of dopamine receptors and responses to life.